core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 the physical world.
 Using a security protocol such as DTLS, TLS, or OSCORE to protect CoAP is a requirement for secure operation and protects against many attacks.
 This document summarizes a number of known attacks on CoAP deployments and show that just using CoAP with a security protocol like DTLS, TLS, or OSCORE is not always enough for secure operation.
-Several of the discussed attacks can be mitigated with the solutions in RFC 9175.
+Several of the discussed attacks can be mitigated with a security protocol such as DTLS, TLS, or OSCORE combined with the solutions in RFC 9175.

 --- middle